flexseth/playground-docs-updates/wp-content/convert-to-html-pages/options.md

 For more information on environment variables in WordPress, you can refer to the official documentation: [WordPress Environment Variables](https://developer.wordpress.org/cli/commands/config/set/#options-for-environment-variables)

+## Definition and scope
 Options are defined in the blueprint schema and can be accessed in the blueprint steps.

 All options are passed to the environment via a `shell` step in the blueprint.

 ## Hello World
-Output Hello World to the console.
+Output Hello World to the console by passing in a variable

 ```json
 {